 As fly fishers, we need to take responsibility for our actions and be conscious of our decisions as they will affect the future of our fisheries.

 I hope the above has helped and provides you with enough information for your next pair of wading boots.
+Remember that a wading boot is one of the best fly fishing gifts for a friend.

 Happy fishing and tight lines.